Comparison between Esperanto and Ido: Modern situation and influence of Ido in Esperanto

 Since Esperanto has proved to be a living, stable language, nowadays Esperantists are less quick to reject influences from Ido.
 Probably the most fundamental of these is that Esperantists have copied Idists in clarifying the rules for word derivation.
 In addition, modern Esperanto has borrowed the suffixes -oz- (meaning "abundant in") and -end- (meaning "required to") from Ido.

 Especially poets have used the Ido equivalents of Esperanto's "mal-" word class ("Contrary of").

-Proposals for an Utrum into Esperanto
+Proposals for a common gender in Esperanto

-One difference between the two languages is that Ido has an extra utrum third person singular pronoun, i.e. that means "he or she".
+One difference between the two languages is that Ido has an extra common third person singular pronoun, i.e. that means "he or she".
 For various reasons, this is seen as desirable in Esperanto too by many Esperantists.

 Some Esperantists have suggested ri as a replacement for all singular 3rd person pronouns.
 The suggested innovation is called riismo, but the total replacement of li, ŝi and ĝi is seen too radical.
 When used as a simple addition to existing pronouns, Riismo has phonetic problems ("l" and "r" are pronounced by native speakers of Mandarin or Japanese in such a way that it can be hard to distinguish them – a fact that made Rev. Schleyer omit the "r" from Volapük – and this is especially so if the two words differentiating are li and ri).